mfebrizio/regulatory-suspensions/README.md

 - sample 5 percent of the rules from each President identified as non-suspensions via the search method (159 out of 3148 rules)
 - calculate the accuracy rate for each sample

-The subfolder *Data - for analysis* contains data for Specifically, the files:
+The subfolder *Data - for analysis* contains data produced for analysis.
+Specifically, the files:
 - provide text descriptions for each file
 - list the rules issued in the first 100 days of each administration
 - list the rules containing regulatory suspensions in the first 100 days of each administration
 - list the midnight rules issued between election day and inauguration day at the end of the prior administration
 - provide the samples used in the subfolder *Method - Robustness checks*

+*Contributors:* Mark Febrizio & Kekai Liu

+Please reach out to Mark with any questions: mfebrizio at gwu dot edu